Skip to main content

 - Collaboration features with tagging in dashboards (for example you can tag a user to ask them a question on a specific number, or a reminder to update something).

-- Slack integration for notifications
+- Slack integration for notifications (for standalone instances)

-- Agent! (see next section)
+- The Agent! (see next section)

 *WAP: Workday Adaptive Planning (not talking about the song from Cardi B)